The Heritage Infrastructure Program provides funding to support projects that conserve, repair or develop Indigenous heritage infrastructure.

 Up to $250,000 in funding is available for First Nations organizations in B.C. with a focus that includes Indigenous heritage.
 This can include First Nations bands, Tribal Councils and not-for-profit societies with more than half of the directors identifying as First Nations, First Nations-led museums and cultural spaces.

-Funding for the 2022-23 recipients will be delivered by FPCC and funded by the Government of British Columbia’s Ministry of Indigenous Relations and Reconciliation through the First Peoples’ Cultural Foundation.
+Funding is delivered by FPCC and funded by the Government of British Columbia’s Ministry of Indigenous Relations and Reconciliation through the First Peoples’ Cultural Foundation.

 We are here to support you!

 Program staff are available to support you with your application.
-Please join us for our information session (see above) or view the recorded session.
-Contact the program staff listed at the bottom of this page early if you would like assistance with your grant application.
+Contact the program staff listed at the bottom of this page if you would like assistance with your grant application.

 Tools and Resources